Swati-90/Internship_submission/README.md

 # Internship_submission
-This repository contains the projects completed as a part of internships done into Data Science and Machine Learning
+This repository contains the projects completed during the internships done in Data Science and Machine Learning.